ACCESSIBLE CAREER CHANGE COACHING

 As with exercise, you have to do the hard work to make progress, nobody else can do the hard work for you.
 The coach is right there alongside you helping to make it happen and accelerate your journey.

 Nope.
 I often hear the term coaching applied too liberally to situations that aren’t actually coaching.
-Coaching often gets confused with mentoring, training and therapy, so it’s worth quickly clarifying the differences here.
+Coaching often gets confused with mentoring, training and therapy, so it’s worth quickly explaining the differences so you have a clear career coach definition.

 The goal of Mentoring is to teach a specific set of skills and/or knowledge person to person.
 The end goal here is mostly dictated by the other person giving you mentoring, usually an employer.
 You may have experienced mentoring at work or have your own Mentor.